lzbgt/gsoap_exam/README.md

-Test project for gsoap
+Test pr

+build by:
+Make all

-Steps:
+or Steps:
 Generate files by

 \# soapcpp2 calc.h